Alluxio/alluxio/docs/en/ufs/Ozone.md

 ### Mount HDFS with Specific Versions

-User can mount an Ozone cluster with a specified version as an under storage into Alluxio namespace.
+Users can mount an Ozone cluster of a specific version as an under storage into Alluxio namespace.
 Before mounting Ozone with a specific version, make sure you have built a client with that specific version of Ozone.
 You can check the existence of this client by going to the `lib` directory under the Alluxio directory.